Farzad Jafari

-Farzad Jafari (فرزاد جعفری; born 25 March 1993) is an Iranian football player who plays for Mes Kerman in the Azadegan League.
+Farzad Jafari (فرزاد جعفری; born 25 March 1993) is an Iranian football player who plays for Esteghlal Khuzestan in the Persian Gulf Pro League.

 Club career

 Jafari started his career with Esteghlal Ahvaz at the youth level.
 He was promoted to Division 1 in 2012.
 He was a regular starter in his first season with Esteghlal Ahvaz.
 In winter 2013, he joined Esteghlal Khuzestan with a 31/2 year contract.
 He made his debut for Esteghlal Khuzestan on 19 December 2013 against Malavan as a starter.